Occupational Therapy Admission Requirements

 - Apply online via Occupational Therapy Centralized Application Service (OTCAS).
 Applications, along with all supplemental materials, must be submitted by 8:59 p.m.
 Pacific Standard Time on December 1.

 - Official transcripts from every college attended - submitted via OTCAS.

 - 3 Letters of Recommendation (one from an OTR, one from a professor, and one from an employer) - submitted via OTCAS.

 - Graduate Record Examination (GRE) - submit official scores directly to Puget Sound via ETS (Puget Sound #4067).
 Scores should not be more than five years old.
 The last acceptable GRE test date for this cycle is November 1.

-- $50 application fee - submitted directly to Puget Sound via mail.
+- Supplementary Application Fee Payment Form and $50 application fee - submitted directly to Puget Sound via mail.
 Checks can be made out to University of Puget Sound and should reference the student's full name, OTCAS ID number, and the OT program (For example: "Jane Smith, 20112112939, OT").
 This check should be postmarked by December 1.

 - Exposure to practice of occupational therapy (either volunteer or paid) under the supervision of a licensed occupational therapist is required.
-There is no minimum number of hours, but the applicant must demonstrate knowledge across the spectrum of the profession in writing submitted for the application.
+There is no minimum number of hours, but the applicant must demonstrate knowledge across the spectrum of the profession within the supplemental essay.

 - If you are a re-applicant to our program, please send a letter explaining how your application has been strengthened since you first applied.